panpiort8/dl-project/README.md

 ### Methodology

-1. Train FPT on all datasets without the pretraining and freezing:
+1. Train Unfrozen Pretrained Transformer (UPT) on all datasets without the pretraining and freezing:

 ```python
 experiments_params = dict(